Borland: Renaming to Inprise Corporation

 Along with renaming from Borland International, Inc. to Inprise Corporation, the company refocused its efforts on targeting enterprise applications development.
 Borland hired a marketing firm Lexicon Branding to come up with a new name for the company.
 Yocam explained that the new name, Inprise, was meant to evoke "integrating the enterprise".
-The idea was to integrate Borland's tools, Delphi, C++ Builder, and JBuilder with enterprise environment software, including Visigenic's implementations of CORBA, Visibroker for C++ and Java, and the new product, Application Server.
+The idea was to integrate Borland's tools, Delphi, C++Builder, and JBuilder with enterprise environment software, including Visigenic's implementations of CORBA, Visibroker for C++ and Java, and the new product, Application Server.

 Frank Borland

 Frank Borland is a mascot character for Borland products.
-According to Philippe Kahn, the mascot first appeared in advertisements and cover of Borland Sidekick 1.0 manual, which was in 1984 during Borland International, Inc. era.
+According to Philippe Kahn, the mascot first appeared in advertisements and the cover of Borland Sidekick 1.0 manual, which was in 1984 during Borland International, Inc. era.
 Frank Borland also appeared in Turbo Tutor - A Turbo Pascal Tutorial, Borland JBuilder 2.

 A live action version of Frank Borland was made after Micro Focus plc had acquired Borland Software Corporation.
 This version was created by True Agency Limited.
 An introductory film was also made about the mascot.